sandoval/java-interview/README.md

 ```

 This command runs a special Spring profile (`dummydata`) which loads the dummy data into the database.
 The web application does **not** start during this process.

+Make sure you stop the previous bootRun command before running this command.
+This command doesn't exit automatically, make sure you quit (Ctrl+C) after the application loads.

 ### 3. Running Tests